 My Experience with Remote Instruction

 In Spring and Summer 2020, I worked as a Teaching Assistant of Remote Instruction through the University of California at Santa Barbara (UCSB).
 My responsibility was to assist professors and instructors in the transition to remote teaching as a result of the COVID-19 pandemic.
 In Fall of the same year, I “returned” to UCSB to teach French remotely through the Department of French and Italian, where I taught through the end of the 2020-2021 academic year.
 Working with professors of varying pedagogical philosophies during this year of remote instruction allowed me the opportunity to evaluate my use of technology in the language classroom and how best to use technology for remote instruction to enhance student engagement and learning.

 The Use of Technology for Informal Language Practice

 One of the challenges students expressed to me during the move to remote learning over the 2020-2021 academic year was that of having enough time to practice spoken communication.
 When students learn on campus, they have access to a French conversation club, movie club, and other student events that allow them to meet and interact with other French-speaking students or instructors.
 With social distancing practices and a reduction of funds for the organization of such events, students have few university-led opportunities to speak French.

-While Zoom was the platform provided by my university, I am also familiar with the use of Microsoft Teams, Skype, Google Hangouts, WhatsApp, and Facebook video calls for informal language practice.
+While Zoom was the platform provided by my university, I am also skilled at the use of Microsoft Teams, Skype, Google Hangouts, WhatsApp, and Facebook Messenger calls